NNTmux/newznab-tmux/README.md

 3. You need to create sample folder in you covers folder (aka. /www/covers/sample) so you can have samples taken from releases, mostly XXX, and can be viewed in releases.
 For video previews you need video folder /www/covers/video/.

-4. Disable all the lookups in site settings (nfo, movie, books, anidb, tvrage, thetvdb etc.), they are enabled in tmux, otherwise it will interfere with tmux scripts.

 # yEnc:

   Note: You have 3 choices,